irmen/prog8/docs/source/libraries.rst

 floats
 ------
 Provides definitions for the ROM/kernal subroutines and utility routines dealing with floating point variables.
-This includes ``print_f``, the routine used to print floating point numbers.
+This includes ``print_f``, the routine used to print floating point numbers, ``fabs`` to get the absolute value of a floating point number, and some others.

 graphics